 In the past he has taught at the Law School at the University of New South Wales, and the Business School at the University of Sydney.
-Allan trained as a solicitor in Scotland and has also practiced as a commercial litigator, in Hong Kong, with the global law firm Baker McKenzie.
+Allan trained as a solicitor in Scotland and has also practised as a commercial litigator, in Hong Kong, with the global law firm Baker McKenzie.

 He holds a PhD from the University of Sydney Law School and is interested in behavioural genetics, neuroscience, neurotechnology, and the criminal law.
 His philosophical interests include the free will problem and philosophy of punishment.
 Aside from his work on neurotechnology and the criminal law, he has a general interest in emerging technologies and has published on the future of work in the context of developments in artificial intelligence.

 Allan has been a visiting researcher at the philosophy departments of the University of California, Riverside, the University of Stirling, and also at the Uehiro Centre for Practical Ethics, Oxford University.

 His first book (with Michael Sevel), Free Will and the Law: New Perspectives is published by Routledge (2019) and contains a collection of responses to the free will problem.
 Many of the chapters address its significance in the context of law .